0% complete

 Q14

-Hours per week you can realistically give to content — for the next 12–18 months.
+Hours per week you can realistically give to content, for the next 12 to 18 months.

 Include filming, thinking, reviewing edits, replying to DMs.
 A sustainable 4 hours beats an aspirational 12 that collapses when work gets busy.